manavm1990/node-starter/README.md

 Run `npm i` to get all the things installed.

 `npm start` will watch the `app` directory for any changes using `nodemon`

+## Other Notes

+To use the new experimental `fetch` that's now in Node, just add: `/* global fetch */` to the top of your file.
+This will appease ESLint.